TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init_config.rst

 :c:func:`PyPreConfig_InitIsolatedConfig` and
-:c:func:`PyConfig_InitIsolatedConfig` functions create a configuration to isolate Python from the system.
+:c:func:`PyConfig_InitIsolatedConfig` functions create a configuration to isolate Python kutoka the system.
 For example, to embed Python into an application.

 This configuration ignores global configuration variables, environments